 HTTP API

 If you just want to send OOCSI messages to a channel or client, for instance, to trigger something or make a selection, you can do this with the HTTP API.
-Let’s say your OOCSI server is available at https://demo.oocsi.net, then you can send an OOCSI message with a simple parameter “testingThis” to the channel test-http-api
+Let’s say your OOCSI server is available at https://demo.oocsi.net, then you can send an OOCSI message with a simple parameter “testingThis” to the channel test-http-api with:

 https://demo.oocsi.net/send/test-http-api/testingThis